-In the theme's root directory, rename config_writer.yml to config_marketer.yml and customize all the values inside that file based on the instructions in Configuration settings (page 7).
+In the theme's root directory, rename config_writer.yml to config_marketer.yml and customize all the values inside that file based on the instructions in .
 Do the same with config_designer.yml (changing it to config_developer.yml) and continue to clone and customize the config file for other audiences you need.